journal-club/wiki-data/orgs/dopy.md

 The Department Of Photography or Dopy according to campus lingo, is the student body responsible for capturing all of the campus events and happenings on film.
 It consists of both a team of Photographers and a team of Editors.
 It’s one of the few Departments that have essentially have an all-access pass during fests for those amazing behind-the-scene photographs.
 Dopy is not fest exclusive but works all throughout the year, even for festivals on campus and workshops.
 Like all Departments, Dopy is headed by a team of three.
 The CoStAAn (ATMOS), the CoSSACn(ARENA) and the StuCCAn(PEARL).

+You can look at their work on their [Facebook](https://www.facebook.com/DoPY.BPHC/) page.

 # Inductions

 Dopy takes inductions once a semester.
 They have separate inductions for both Editors and Photographers.